 Senior Project Director

-Kenneth Croes is a cultural anthropologist and senior project director with an extensive background in managing survey and qualitative research projects across a variety of subjects, including public health, health services, community pharmacy, and law.
-He has experience with telephone, face-to-face, mail, web, and longitudinal survey administration.
+Kenneth Croes is a senior project director with an extensive background in managing qualitative and survey research projects across a range of research areas, including health care quality improvement, health services research, program evaluation, social pharmacy, public health, law, and environmental conservation.

 Dr. Croes has expertise and more than 20 years of experience in qualitative research.
 He is a trained focus group moderator, has conducted hundreds of in-depth interviews, and has substantial experience with coding and analysis of qualitative data.
 He has also managed studies that use mixed methods, cognitive interviewing, user experience (UX) testing, and the Delphi technique.

 Representative examples of research he has implemented include: